Travis d'Arnaud Preview, Player Props: Braves vs. Giants

-Travis d'Arnaud -- with a slugging percentage of .361 in his past 10 games (including no home runs) -- will be in action for the Atlanta Braves against the San Francisco Giants, with Jakob Junis on the mound, on August 20 at 1:35 PM ET.
+The Atlanta Braves, including Travis d'Arnaud (.316 slugging percentage in past 10 games, including no home run), take on starter Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Mets.

 Travis d'Arnaud Game Info & Props vs. the Giants